YashBhamare123/TryOn/README.md

 - Check browser console for errors

 **Slow processing:**
-- ComfyUI server performance depends on hardware
+- RunPod server performance depends on GPU selection
-- Consider using GPU-enabled instances
+- RTX 4090 or better recommended for optimal speed
-- Check network connectivity to ComfyUI server
+- Check network connectivity to RunPod server
+- Ensure models are fully loaded (first run may be slower)

 ## 🤝 Contributing